Santa Rosa Jáuregui: Cityscape

 Federal Highway 57 crosses the borough in a north - south direction, as well as the Federal Road 111, which leads to San Miguel de Allende.
 The southern third is the urban nucleus, where Santa Rosa and the suburb of Juriquilla are located, as well as the towns of Montenegro and La Solana.
 39% of the population dwell here.
 This area has seen one of the most rapid growth rates in the state.

 This area is close to the rest of the city of Querétaro, and the limits with the boroughs of Felix Osores and Epigmenio Gonzalez.
 Other than the presence of the Highway 57, the area benefits from the newly built Libramiento Sur - Poniente and Anillo Vial Junípero Serra, which allows faster transportation to the rest of the city of Querétaro.

 Despite having half the population of Santa Rosa, Juriquilla is equal in land area and will expand in the future.
-The area is home many public amenities: a golf course and a five star hotel, one of the most renowned bullfighting arenas in the country, a beautiful reservoir (Presa del Cajón), and four universities (campuses of the UNAM, CINVESTAV - IPN, UAQ and UVM).
+The area is home to public amenities including a golf course and a five star hotel, a renowned bullfighting arena, a reservoir (Presa del Cajón), and four universities (campuses of the UNAM, CINVESTAV - IPN, UAQ and UVM).
 This makes the area one of the science clusters in the State.

 New developments are being planned, notably the Omnicentro, which will include buildings by I.M.
 Pei.
 Department stores and a supermarket will also be built, attracting the middle class.

 North of Juriquilla is Santa Rosa, and separated by a small hill and the small reservoir Presa de Dolores which became the Parque Bicentenario.
 This new park makes both settlements a cohesive urban area.
 Santa Rosa retains much of its rural village character, though most of its inhabitants have become blue collar workers in the city's industry.
 Thus, large housing projects are being developed.

 Following the Highway 57 northwards, the Presa de Santa Catarina is the largest reservoir in the municipality, adjacent to Road 111, where the village of Buenavista is located.
 There have been multiple industrial parks built along the highway, notably the Parque Industrial Querétaro, where companies such as Samsung are located.
 This area is projected to have an intensive industrial growth.

 The western part of the borough is hilly terrain that forms the limits with the State of Guanajuato.
 Nature has been preserved in the area, mainly through conservation areas such as the park of Joya - La Barreta.